zzArchive-if-03-01-C-fall-2019/webapp-votelist/README.md

 # Votelist
-by Martin Hausleitner and Jakob Lehner
+A Webapp Projekt by Martin Hausleitner and Jakob Lehner

 ## Idea